-But don’t panic; don’t throw away years of sweat, tears, and dedication just yet.
-You may just have the next million dollar idea – or at least a business model that provides enough value to your customers – but the brand strategy serving the business execution may need some refinement.
-And the most effective way to get your brand strategy – and thus your business’s effectiveness in the marketplace – back on track is to evolve and refine your brand with a rebrand.
+Your brand strategy that should be serving the business execution may need some refinement.
+And the most effective way to get your brand strategy back on track is to evolve and refine your brand with a rebrand.

 For those unfamiliar with what a rebrand may include, or aren’t certain what encompasses a brand in general – read on.